supermarsx/autoderiva/readme.md

     *   It uses \PnPUtil\ to install the drivers into the Windows Driver Store.
 6.  **Cleanup**: Temporary files are removed after installation.

+## ⚙️ Configuration

+Configuration options are documented in `docs/CONFIGURATION.md`.
+The script loads defaults from `config.defaults.json` (remote or local) and applies overrides from `config.json` when present.
+See the docs for key descriptions, types, and examples.

 ## 🔧 Cuco Utility

 AutoDeriva can automatically download the **Cuco Utility** (\CtoolGui.exe\) to your Desktop.
 This behavior is configurable: